Azure-Samples/azure-sdk-for-js-keyvault-secret-get-set-managedid/README.md

 - get-set-keyvault-secrets-managed-id-nodejs
 ---

-# Quickstart: Set and retrieve a secret from Azure Key Vault using a Node Web App
+# How to set and get secrets from Azure Key Vault using Node.js

 This Quickstart shows how to store a secret in Key Vault and how to retrieve it using a Web app.
 This web app may be run locally or in Azure.
 The Quickstart uses Node.js and [Azure Managed Identities](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/)